jgonggrijp/rich-typed-pointers/Readme.md

 All templates in `rich_typed_ptr.hpp` will be specialized for array types.
 This is not implemented yet.

+### Custom allocators ###

+The rich-typed pointer library will support custom allocators.
+This is not implemented yet.

 ### Storage in containers ###

 `owner_ptr`, `data_ptr` and `weak_ptr` can all be safely stored in containers.
 In the former two cases the container owns all objects referenced by the pointers it stores, in the latter case it does not.